pyroll-project/pyroll-docs/docs/basic/report.md

 :unit_plots_display: displays plots or other graphical presentations of the unit defined by the `unit_plot` hook
 :sequence_units: displays the units a {py:class}`PassSequence` consists of sequentially

-Anew new implementation can be defined as follows.
+A new implementation can be defined as follows.

 ```python
 import sys